BBaysinger/bb-portfolio/docs/deployment-orchestrator.md

 - **Script:** `deploy/scripts/deployment-orchestrator.sh`
 - **Scope:** provisions/updates a single EC2 host via Terraform and (re)starts Docker Compose profiles (via GitHub Actions with SSH fallback).

-If you’re looking for the archived multi-instance (blue/green / “Lagoon”) design notes, see `deploy-lagoon/docs/`.

 ## What it does

 - Terraform discovery/plan/apply for the single-instance stack in `infra/`